hivemq/hivemq-policy-cookbooks/data-validation/multi-topic-sensor-protobuf/README.md

 }
 ```

-The `arguments` field specifies that the `Temperature` message type from the Protobuf definition should be used, and that additional unknown fields in incoming data are not allowed.
+The `messageType` field within `arguments` field specifies that the `Temperature` message type from the Protobuf definition should be used, and that additional unknown fields in incoming data are not allowed according to [Protobuf Unknown Fields](https://protobuf.dev/programming-guides/proto3/#unknowns])

 To upload the `temperature-schema-request.json` to the broker, run the following command: